 IAIC adheres to a diversified investment approach.
-Investments are categorized into asset classes, then diversified among numerous securities and sectors, all of which are guided by strategic protfolio management disciplines.
+Investments are categorized into asset classes and then diversified among numerous securities and sectors, all of which are guided by strategic portfolio management disciplines.
 Growth and value are two fundamental approaches or investment styles.
-Growth investors seek companies that offer strong earnings growth while value investors seek stocks that appear to be undervalued in the marketplace.
+Growth investors seek companies that offer strong earnings growth, while value investors seek stocks that appear to be undervalued in the marketplace.
 Because the two styles complement each other, they can help add diversity to your portfolio when used together.

-At IAIC, we invest our clients’ savings in companies we believe will perform well over the long-term.
+At IAIC, we invest our clients’ savings in companies we believe will perform well over the long term.
 Among the many factors we consider when making portfolio investment decisions are the environmental, social and governance (“ESG”) risks and opportunities associated with a company.
-We combine bottom-up ESG scoring from third-party service providers with our own assessment of macroeconomic factors to assess the ESG impact on our valuation of an existing or prospective portfolio investment.
+We combine bottom-up ESG scoring from third-party service providers with our own assessment of macroeconomic factors to assess the ESG impact on our valuation of existing or prospective portfolio investments.